MehowBd/Cv/README.md

 # English
 ## Hi 👋, I'm Michal!

-I graduated from the Automation and Robotics program at AGH (AGH University of Science and Technology) in Krakow in 2024.
+I graduated from the Automation and Robotics program at AGH (AGH University of Science and Technology) in Cracow in 2024.
 My technical skills encompass knowledge of various programming languages; however, the above repository is intended to demonstrate a partial result of my work during my studies (Python related🐍).
 I'm Junior PL/SQL Developer with strong analytical background working on a daily basis in Scrum team that is responsible for the design, development, implementation and maintenance of the Finevare solution, which is a comprehensive software solution to support banks and insurance companies in IFRS 9 / 17 compliance.

 #### Structure of the repository
 The repository is divided into the following folders, depending on the subject and type of work: